-Fiido make some very good folding electric bikes and the D3 is their entry-level model.
-It features a compact, foldable design with 250w hub motor and 36v 7.5ah battery – this should give a range of anything up to 25 miles (40km).
-Accessories include mudguards, and headlight.
+Fiido makes some very good folding electric bikes and the D3 is their entry-level model.
+It features a compact, foldable design with a 250w hub motor and 36v 7.5ah battery – this should give a range of anything up to 25 miles (40km).
+Accessories include mudguards and headlights.

-The Kugoo Kirin B2 is one of my favourites featured here.
-It uses quite a powerful 400w brushless hub motor with a 48v 7.5Ah battery.
-I had one of these to test for a while and it is quite a fun little bike to ride.
+The DYU D3F is a very popular option on both sides of the Atlantic.
+It uses a spritely 250w rear hub motor with a 36v 10Ah battery.
+I had an almost identical Kugoo B2 to test for a while, and it is quite a fun little bike to ride.
 It’s also surprisingly comfortable, thanks to the gel saddle and suspension seat post.
-There’s dual mechanical disc brakes which work okay, a kickstand, mudguards and integrated headlight.
-Read my full Kugoo Kirin B2 review here.
+There are dual mechanical disc brakes which work okay, a kickstand, mudguards and an integrated headlight.
+It has a folding handlebar, folding pedals and is easily transportable.

 Buy from Geekbuying (EU countries only at present)

 Another great little e-bike for commuting is the Dohiker KSB14 – currently priced at under €500 and with a 36v 10Ah battery and 250w motor, the KSB14 is very good value for money.
-There’s also the usual accessories including headlight, kickstand and mudguards.
+There are also the usual accessories including a headlight, kickstand and mudguards.

 Are any of these cheap electric bikes any good?
 It all boils down to your personal choice.
 They all perform as you’d expect and are just fine for short, urban commutes or rides.
 Where things start to unravel is when you want to go further afield.
 Battery range is low and the lack of gears will make climbing steeper hills a challenge (even with the e-assist switched on).

 Size is also going to be a problem for some riders.
-I’m just over 6 foot and I’ve ridden the Kugoo B2 (pictured below), apart from looking ridiculous, after a few miles things start to get uncomfortable – I reckon these small bikes would be perfectly suitable for shorter riders.
+I’m just over 6 feet and I’ve ridden the Engwe T14 (pictured below), apart from looking ridiculous, after a few miles things start to get uncomfortable – I reckon these small bikes would be perfectly suitable for shorter riders.

 Thanks for reading, if you have any questions or comments, please leave below and I will reply within 24hrs.